-G3.3.2 UV Lights.
-A lighting fixture and lamp mounted so that it shines light on the indoor coil that emits ultraviolet light to inhibit growth of organisms on the indoor coil surfaces, the condensate drip pan, and other locations within the equipment.
-Standard efficiency ratings shall be based on performance without UV Lights unless that feature is not optional.
+- G2.1 UV Lights.
+A lighting fixture and lamp mounted so that it shines light on the indoor coil, that emits ultraviolet light to inhibit growth of organisms on the indoor coil surfaces, the condensate drip pan, and/or other locations within the equipment.
+UV lights shall be turned off for testing. - G2.2 High-Effectiveness Indoor Air Filtration.
+Indoor air filters with greater air filtration effectiveness than the Standard Filter.
+Remove the non-Standard Filter and the test systems with external minimum static pressure adjustment per note 1 of Table 10.